oilandsugar/ritual-dust/content/craft/tattooing.md

 <details>
 <summary><h4>Liner</h4></summary>
-Used with thinner lining ink, runs fast and has the shortest stroke
+Runs fast and has usually a longer stroke length to get the ink in in one pass.
 </details>

 <details>
 <summary><h4>Shader</h4></summary>
+Runs slower and has a shorter stroke length in order to make smoother gradients and transitions.
+Running the machine extra-slowly can be useful for techniques like whip shading.
 </details>

 <details>